Chip Cities Rise in Japan's Fields of Dreams

 2) The weather is definitely a big factor.
 The cold, some of the highest amount of snow fall in the world, strong winds, and houses without insulation make for a poor combination.
 It is so nasty that even the colleagues from Northern Europe were complaining.
 But it doesn't matter if you like or not; what matters is if the average Japanese person likes it, and they don't.
 When I travel around Japan and tell people where I live, they are always shocked and ask me what am I doing in such a cold place.

-• lotsofpulp 6 hours ago
+• lotsofpulp 6 months ago

 > Climate is something one lives with.
 Given the choice between Bakersfield CA and Chicago, I’d choose Chicago any day, only because the opportunities are greater in Chicago.
 I absolutely loved living in Chicago.
 Even Seattle where I live now is too small for me.